-I just love this simple bath bomb recipe, the oatmeal looks great and the essential oils smell so lovely.
+I just love these simple bath bombs, the oatmeal looks great and the essential oils smell so lovely.

 About The Oats